Herbicide Mode of Action Groups 101

 Shop Herbicides from FBN®

-FBN Direct has a comprehensive herbicide portfolio that makes it easy to rotate multiple modes of action to proactively manage weed pressures and prevent weed resistance.
+FBN has a comprehensive herbicide portfolio that makes it easy to rotate multiple modes of action to proactively manage weed pressures and prevent weed resistance.
 With 24/7 digital shopping access, direct-to-farm delivery, transparent pricing and savings opportunities, and detailed label information for each product, FBN offers the information and products you need to build an effective herbicide strategy this season.

 Related Resources